Here's what you need to know...

 What can I do to cut my losses?

-They stop eating a muscle-friendly diet and often even start to eat more and more crap and less nutritious food; they start to go to bed later, getting less sleep; they become less physically active overall; and they stop using supplements.
+They stop eating a muscle-friendly diet and often even start to eat more and more crap and less nutritious food; they go to bed later, get less sleep; become less physically active; and stop using supplements.

-If possible, try to be even more diligent with the things you can still do to improve your body – follow a more solid nutrition plan, get plenty of rest, try to do more physical work (even if it's just walking a bit more every day), and keep using some supplements that will help you keep your muscle mass.
+If possible, try to be even more diligent with the things you can still do to improve your body – follow a more solid nutrition plan, get plenty of rest, do more physical activity, and keep using some supplements that will help you retain your muscle mass.

-If you're injured, try to find some movements that you can do.
+If you're injured, try to find what movements you can do.
 Some people think that if they can't train as hard as they want, then it's a waste.
-Nothing is a waste.
+Nothing is a waste!
 Sure, you might not make any gains, but every bit of preserved muscle is worth the effort.

 - Keep fat gain at bay.
 If you aren't training, chances are that you won't need as many calories as you normally do.
 Keep a stable protein intake (if you decrease it, you risk losing some muscle) and reduce carbs and/or fat to maintain your degree of leanness or even get a little bit leaner

 The more spikes in protein synthesis you can have in a day, the less muscle you'll lose (protein synthesis/anabolism - protein breakdown/catabolism = muscle gain/loss).

 If you're in the mindset of trying to do as many things with your body as possible, you'll start to see many opportunities all around you without having to go out of your way to do them.

 These things will help you stay motivated.
-And, oftentimes during a break, you can take a step back and have a more objective view of yourself, your body, and what you need to reach your training goals.
+And during a break, you can take a step back and have a more objective view of yourself, your body, and what you need to reach your training goals.